 Use tree charts and line graphs to help identify transactions not following specific business rules.
 For example, when looking at payroll data, look at payments over time, multiple payments to the same employee, etc. Exception testing is also useful to identify potential audit issues.
-Look for exceptions to business rules and transactions or balances outside the nor from the process or business.
+Look for exceptions to business rules and transactions or balances outside the norm from the process or business.

-Data visualization is making it easier to identify areas of interest, anomalies and trends within large data sets that call for further analysis.
+Data visualization is making it easier to identify areas of interest, anomalies, and trends within large data sets that call for further analysis.
 IDEA 10.3 includes new enhancements that will save you time when planning and scoping audits.

 Duplicate Key detection has been added to IDEA Version 10.3, providing the ability to design dashboards